Dedekind Zeta motives for totally real fields: Introduction

-Let $k$ be a totally real number field, and $n$ an odd integer $\geq 3$.
-The Dedekind zeta motive is obtained in the case where $\Gamma$ is a torsion-free subgroup of the restriction of scalars $R_{k/\Q}\SO(2n-1,1)$, and its period is directly related to $\zeta_k(n)$.
-In this case, we prove that $\mot(M)$ is in fact a determinant.
-Using Borel's calculation of the rank of algebraic K-groups, we deduce that $\mot(M)$ is a multiple of the determinant of the algebraic $K$-theory of $k$.
-This gives generators for $K_{2n-1}(k)\otimes \Q$ in terms of hyperbolic geometry and proves, in particular, that the zeta value is a determinant of volumes of hyperbolic simplices, which seems to be inaccessible via a purely geometric argument.
+using a geometric argument.
+Thus the construction is completely motivic.
+Now let $k$ be a totally real number field, and $n$ an odd integer $\geq 3$.
+The Dedekind zeta motive is obtained in the case where $\Gamma$ is a torsion-free subgroup of the restriction of scalars $R_{k/\Q}\SO(2n-1,1)$ acting on $(\Hyp^{2n-1})^{[k:\Q]}$, and its period is directly related to $\zeta_k(n)$.
+Using the action of a symmetric group on the framing of $\mot(M)$, we show that it is an alternating element of $(\ref{introMinext1})$, and applying Borel's calculation of the rank of algebraic K-groups, we deduce that $\mot(M)$ is a determinant of $ \Ext_{\MT(k)}^1(\Q(0),\Q(n))\cong K_{2n-1}(k)\otimes \Q$.
+As a corollary, we obtain generators for $K_{2n-1}(k)\otimes \Q$ in terms of hyperbolic geometry and deduce that $\zeta_k(n)$ is a determinant of volumes of hyperbolic simplices.

-Before stating our main results in greater detail, we give a brief digression on mixed Tate motives and elementary motivic complexes.